juhasev/sample-ninja-help/project-geo-stats.md

 ### Participant cluster map

 Use the cluster map to see clustered number of participants in a region.
 Click on the clusters to to zoom in.
+If you zoom in enough you will start seeign individual panelists indicated with the **location**.
+Clicking on a marker will take you to the Panelist Manager to edit the panelist.

 ### Setting default view